Mobile App Marketing Insights: 5 Things to Focus On in 2023

 - Retargeting and Remarketing

-But before that, let’s see some 2023 app trends and stats everybody should know by now.
+But before that, let’s see some of the latest app trends and stats everybody should know by now.

 As seen in 2022, relying on outdated strategies or sheltering behind “that’s the way everyone has always done it” will not work.